Maitland - North

 Maitland - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Maitland - North, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 87.1% houses and 13.0% other dwellings.
-Home ownership in Maitland - North stood at 38.3%, with mortgaged dwellings at 48.3% and rented ones at 13.4%.
-The median monthly mortgage repayment was $2,167, higher than Non-Metro NSW's average of $1,862.
-The median weekly rent figure in Maitland - North was $420, compared to Non-Metro NSW's $375.
-Nationally, Maitland - North's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Maitland - North, as per the latest Census, consisted of 94.5% houses and 5.5% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro NSW which had 87.1% houses and 13.0% other dwellings.
+Home ownership in Maitland - North stood at 38.3%, with mortgaged dwellings accounting for 48.3% and rented dwellings at 13.4%.
+The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's average of $1,862.
+The median weekly rent figure was recorded at $420, compared to Non-Metro NSW's $375.
+Nationally, Maitland - North's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing